privcount/privcount/README.markdown

 # Intro

+PrivCount makes Tor statistics collection more secure.
+PrivCount produces totals across all participating relays.
+Noise is added to each total to hide typical user activity.

+PrivCount protects individual relay totals by adding a blinding factor, which is only removed when the statistics are aggregated.

+## Should I Run PrivCount?

+Don't run PrivCount unless you enjoy running experimental code.
+We're still working on getting the instructions right.

+If you do run PrivCount, don't release the results publicly.
+(If you get the noise settings wrong, it could expose individual users.)

+PrivCount isn't ready for production deployment:
+* there are many known security and robustness issues,
+* there are some known inaccuracies in the statistics,
+* it doesn't scale to the size of the public Tor network,
+* we haven't tested the PrivCount python code in enough environments, and
+* we haven't tested the PrivCount Tor Patch on enough Tor relays (nor has it undergone code review by other Tor developers).

+## How does PrivCount compare to Tor's existing statistics?

+Tor relays currently collect and publish statistics for each relay.
+Some statistics have noise added, but the amount of noise is calculated on an ad-hoc basis.
+Tor's statistics collection is a stable, proven process that scales well to production networks.

+PrivCount collects totals for all participating relays.
+Individual relay totals are not published.
+Noise is calculated across the entire set of statistics collected.
+PrivCount is experimental code.
+It does not scale well beyond tens of relays.

+# Research Background

 PrivCount is an independent implementation of the PrivEx Secret Sharing (S2) variant, that has been customized in order to be able to aggregate a large variety of statistical counts from Tor while providing differential privacy